MasterFacilityList/mfl_admin_docs/docs/04_national_administrator.rst

 Sub-County Management
 +++++++++++++++++++++++++++++++++++
-To manage Sub-counties, the National Administrator clicks ``Sub-Counties link`` on the sidebar that list all sub-counties with a view button.
-The user clicks the view button if they would like to view details of the single Sub-county or edit details of the same.
-To the top right of the Sub-county list is the Add sub-county button which user clicks to take them to the view where they input details of a new Sub-county and save these details.
+To manage sub-counties, the National Administrator clicks ``Sub-Counties link`` on the sidebar that list all sub-counties with a view button.
+The user clicks the view button if they would like to view details of the single sub-county or edit details of the same.
+To the top right of the Sub-county list is the ``Add Sub-county`` button which user clicks to take them to the view where they input details of a new Sub-county and save these details.

 .. figure:: /_images/national_admin/03_sub_counties.png
     :scale: 100%